 Addressees should be acknowledged by their formal titles, and be sure to avoid address abbreviations.
 If you're unsure how to proceed, spell out full names.
 For example, use "John Smith and Mary Harper" instead of "Mr. and Mrs. Smith-Harper."
 See the examples below for clarification:

 225 Ivy Street

 Los Angeles, California 95054

 New York, New York 10001

-Depending on your timeline, you might consider including your ceremony or graduation party invitation in the inner envelope with your announcement.
-When assembling the announcement, don’t seal the inner envelope (doing so just creates more work for your addressees), and make sure to assemble the two envelopes with the seals facing the same direction.
+Depending on your timeline, you might consider including the ceremony or graduation party invitation in the inner envelope with your announcement.
+When assembling the announcement, don't seal the inner envelope (doing so just creates more work for your addressees), and make sure to assemble the two envelopes with the seals facing the same direction.
 Remember to print your return address clearly on the outside envelope, or use matching personalized address labels for a more formal touch.

 Take care to use the correct address on your labels, especially when sending college graduation announcements.
 If the grad is sending the announcements, he or she may want to include a home address if its likely recipients will receive announcements well after a move away from campus.
 If you're including a "no gifts, please" request the return address is slightly less significant, but it's still important to provide your friends and family with updated contact information.
 Graduation announcements should be sent via first-class mail.
 If invitations to the ceremony or grad party are included, remember they should arrive no later than two weeks before the event.
 Announcements on their own can be sent in a wide timeframe, but as always, promptness will be appreciated, and don't forget to use your matching personalized stationery for thank you notes!